Hit enter to search or ESC to close

 It’s important to talk to your broker when you are planning building works to ensure your existing insurance covers your specific risk or whether contract works insurance is needed.

-We have specialist brokers for construction insurance who understand all aspects of contract cover and options for insuring your building projects.
+We have a team of specialist brokers for the construction industry who understand all aspects of contract cover and options for insuring your building projects.
 We can create a tailored insurance policy that covers your construction business, including protection for public and employer’s liability, tool, plant and machinery cover as well as contract works insurance.